AdobeDocs/workfront.sv-SE/help/quicksilver/manage-work/issues/convert-issues/resolving-and-resolvable-objects.md

 <!--WRITER
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(Note: drafted and just pointed the user to the article linked above)&nbsp;</p>
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(Note: drafted and just pointed the user to the article linked above) </p>
 <p>To establish the system default for what happens to the issue as it is being converted to a task or a project:</p>
 <ol>
 <li value="1">Log in to Workfront as a Workfront administrator <span>or group administrator.</span></li>